IBMProjectEventStore/db2eventstore-IoT-Analytics/container/maintenance/README.md

 The Db2 driver is used for the ODBC test

 ## Operating System
-Jim Stroud upgraded from UBI 7 to UBI 8 on June 13, 2021, when that was done, we had to move any Red Hat version 7 (el7) rpms to version 8 (el8).
+Jim Stroud upgraded from UBI 7 to UBI 8 on June 13, 2021, when that was done, we had to move any Red Hat version 7 (el7) rpms to version 8 (el8). <br>
 This was done here <br>
 https://github.com/IBMProjectEventStore/db2eventstore-IoT-Analytics/blob/master/container/Dockerfile#L34